 One of the many factors that have contributed to the massive expansion of solar energy over the last decade are solar incentive programs.
-Among the largest and most impactful of these incentives is the 26% federal solar investment tax credit, known more simply as the ITC.
-While there are other smaller incentives that help offset the costs of going solar, the ITC is easily the most lucrative, but it's getting much smaller.
+Among the largest and most impactful of these incentives is the federal solar investment tax credit, known more simply as the solar ITC.
+While there are other smaller incentives, the ITC is easily the most lucrative, but it's getting much smaller.

 What is the ramp down schedule?

 The previous 30% rate was active through the end of 2019.
-This year, the solar tax credit is 26%, so this is the only year to reap this solar rate from this lucrative incentive program!
-In 2021, the ITC reduces again to 22%.
-From 2022 onward, the residential ITC no longer exists, but the commercial ITC will remain at 10%.
+2020 is the only year at 26% before the ITC reduces again to 22% in 2021.
+From 2022 onward the ITC will no longer exist for homeowners, but the commercial ITC will remain at 10%.

-While the 22% rate starting in 2021still sounds pretty good, it actually has a sizable impact on the payback period, extending it by a factor of several years in some estimates.
-When it drops to 0% in 2022 the payback period will extend again considerably.
+While 4% less than previous years, 2020's 26% rate still has a sizable impact on the payback period, reducing it by a factor of several years in some estimates.
+When it drops to 0% in 2022 the payback period will extend considerably.
 So, if you're inclined to turn Arizona's most abundant natural resource into immediate energy savings, we strongly recommend grabbing the 26% rate before while it's still here.

 How can I claim the 26% solar tax credit?